 Tsara's Column: Autism, Inclusion and More

-Tsara writes about growing up in a diverse household and raising a family of her own.
+Synopsis: Tsara writes about growing up in a diverse household and raising a family of her own.

-Thus began my lifelong quest to connect with my brothers, understand my own reactions, and advocate for inclusion.
+Thus began my lifelong quest to connect with my brothers, understand my reactions, and advocate for inclusion.
 Well, that and a mom who insisted I do so.
 And I mean insisted.

 Long before my mom became a renowned mental health expert specializing in autism, she was the single mom of eight kids - six adopted (she adopted two teenage girls as well as my four brothers) and all entirely unique.
-Mom herself has been diagnosed with Asperger's Syndrome so it's no surprise she's always been drawn to loving and living with outliers.
+Mom herself has been diagnosed with Asperger's Syndrome, so it's no surprise she's always been drawn to loving and living with outliers.

 However, I have always been somewhat the opposite.
 I was not comfortable being uncomfortable, and liked things to be "normal" so we wouldn't stand out or be cornered so often into awkward confrontations.

 This is one of the reasons my brothers were the greatest gift in my life.
-They encouraged me to look at the world differently, they inspired me to become comfortable being uncomfortable, and they moved me often to change my mind.
+They encouraged me to look at the world differently, they inspired me to become comfortable being uncomfortable, and they moved me frequently to change my mind.

 Eventually, I had four sons of my own.
 This was the final push I needed to willingly (if not nervously) contribute my voice and ideas to the ongoing discourse in disability advocacy and culture.
 I wanted the world they were growing up in to be as diverse and inclusive as the home I grew up in.

 I find the most honest way I can encourage shifts in thinking is by shifting my thinking and exploring my experiences in writing.
 And so, most of my contributions are of that nature; suggestions for change with an invitation that others add their input as well.